hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 ### Composition over inheritance

-Composition over inheritance is a technique favoured in object orientated programming where a class will be 'composed' of other objects to perform its functions or hold data.
+Composition over inheritance is a technique favoured in object orientated programming where a class will be 'composed' of other objects to perform its duties or hold data.

 In inheritance typically a child object will have an `is-a` relationship with the parent object e.g. a car (child) `is-a` vehicle (parent).
 Objects are related by what they are and as we saw in the previous section this is not always the best idea.